-Vinson & Elkins has been involved in some of the largest and most complex multi-billion dollar international construction and infrastructure project disputes, including the $5.25 billion Panama Canal expansion program, as well as some of the world’s largest aluminum smelters and desalination plants, power and petrochemical plants, and rail projects.
+Vinson & Elkins has been involved in some of the largest and most complex multi-billion dollar international construction and infrastructure project disputes, including the multi-billion Panama Canal expansion program, as well as some of the world’s largest aluminum smelters and desalination plants, power and petrochemical plants, waste-to-energy facilities and rail projects.
 We routinely represent governments, large corporations, and parties active in the construction sector, including contractors, subcontractors, project owners, developers, architects, engineers, and vendors.
 We are particularly well known and highly regarded for handling engineering disputes related to large on- and offshore energy projects.

 Scope of Services